 Employers may request or require employees to undergo random drug and alcohol testing only if (1) they are employed in safety-sensitive positions or (2) they are employed as professional athletes.
 In the latter case, if the professional athlete is subject to a collective bargaining agreement permitting random testing, testing may be conducted only to the extent consistent with the agreement.

-Benefits may be denied to an employee who has been separated from employment due to a chemical dependency that has been professionally diagnosed; or who is participating in a treatment program; and who is unable to successfully complete treatment as advised. such action indicates that an employee has not made a reasonable effort to retain employment
+Benefits may be denied to an employee who has been separated from employment due to a chemical dependency that has been professionally diagnosed; who is participating in a treatment program; and who is unable to complete treatment as advised successfully.
+Such action indicates that an employee has not made a reasonable effort to retain employment.

 Benefits may be denied if the employee’s intoxication is the proximate cause of the injury.
 The burden of proof is upon the employer.

-National drug screening will offer to TPA’s and employers in Minnesota a comprehensive review of their policies and procedures for compliance with Minnesota drug and alcohol testing laws, for employees or employers.
-This is an initial consultation to answer your questions regarding the Minnesota non-DOT or FOT drug and alcohol testing in the workplace rules and regulations.
+National Drug Screening will offer to TPAs and employers in Minnesota a comprehensive review of their policies and procedures for compliance with Minnesota drug and alcohol testing laws, for employees or employers.
+This is an initial consultation to answer your questions regarding the Minnesota non-DOT or DOT drug and alcohol testing in the workplace rules and regulations.
 Minnesota workplace drug testing information is only a phone call away.